mohsenMahmoodzadeh/book-crossing-recommender-system/Readme.md

 ## Usage Guide

-First of all, run the cells of [Data_Preprocessing_and_Analysis.ipynb](https://github.com/parth-bril22/Book-Crossing-Recommender-System/blob/master/Data_Preprocessing_and_Analysis.ipynb) to generate preprocessed data files.
-Then you can use [Recommendation.ipynb](https://github.com/mohsenMahmoodzadeh/Book-Crossing-Recommender-System/blob/master/Recommendation.ipynb) to make recommendations and test recommenders.
+First, run the cells of [Data_Preprocessing_and_Analysis.ipynb](https://github.com/mohsenMahmoodzadeh/book-crossing-recommender-system/blob/master/Data_Preprocessing_and_Analysis.ipynb) to generate preprocessed data files.
+Then you can use [Recommendation.ipynb](https://github.com/mohsenMahmoodzadeh/book-crossing-recommender-system/blob/master/Recommendation.ipynb) to make recommendations and test recommenders.

 ## Future Works